thefrontside/microstates/README.md

 //> 'yellow'
 ```

 Microstates does not have such a method.
-Instead, the next state is derived by invoking a method on the microstate.
+Instead, it relies on vanilla JavaScript property lookup.
+The method invocation is equivalent to calling `transitionTo` with name of the transition.

 ```js
 import { create } from 'microstates';